Lucas-Coimbra/DesafioTarget/README.md

 # DesafioTarget
-Nesse repositório terá as questões respondidas proposta pela Target Sistemas para vaga de estágio.
+Nesse repositório terá as questões respondidas proposta pela Target Sistemas no desafio

 A seguir são as questões do desafio: